 The Society for Human Resource Management also notes an increase in hiring opportunities for veterans as more employers realize “they’re gaining high-performing employees with low turnover,” as well as a public-image boost and enormous goodwill from customers when they commit to hiring more military veterans.

 Paul Petrone sums it up beautifully: “A hardworking, loyal, agile, resourceful person, with strong integrity?
 That sounds like someone worth hiring.”

-Get your second career off to a powerful start and gain the confidence you need to excel in the workplace with a Bachelor of Science in Criminal Justice degree from Post University.
+Get your second career off to a powerful start and gain the confidence you need to excel in the workplace with an online criminal justice bachelor’s degree from Post University.
 Study online or on campus, and receive one-on-one support from our experienced faculty and a dedicated academic advisor.
 Tailor your degree to your career goals with one of our unique concentrations in growing areas of the criminal justice field: Law Enforcement, Legal Studies, Emergency Management & Homeland Security, Correctional Counseling, and Corrections.

 Post University is recognized as Military Friendly by VIQTORY